SolarBeamRed/DL_HDFS_Failure_Detection/README.md

 After learning some theory about RNNs and LSTMs, I wanted to implement them in Pytorch to try things out.
 Was split between this idea and another one revolving around DNA.
 Chose to stick to this idea because I thought it was more practical, and also parsing always looked cool to me.
 Preprocessed data was available, but I wanted to work on raw logs, so did not use the preprocessed data.
-Spent prolly more than half the time on the project on building clean pipelines for parsing and transforming raw log data.
+Prolly spent more than half the time on building clean pipelines for parsing and transforming raw log data.
 Then used LSTM to train on sequence of events for each block.
 Tried a baseline model, which already gave shockingly good results, then tuned hyperparameters for a bunch of trials, and ended up with a model that I am very satisfied with.
 Everything after that was just structuring, writing .py scripts and improving visuals etc. Cool project, regex was quite fun